Jellonator/PvPConstruct/README.md

 Set of in-game tools used for manipulating the world.
 Not intended for large scale world modification, install worldedit for that.

+### status_effects
+Adds status effects to the game.
+More about status effects can be read at 'mods/status_effects/README.md'.

 ### scoreboard
 Adds teams to the game.
 Players on the same team can not harm each other.
 Teams must compete to complete objectives to win.